Given pairs of coordinates, generates their INSPIRE grid representation. Given INSPIRE identifiers, can also extract the X and Y coordinates.

 To remain fast even for huge grid datasets, the function is just a very

-wrapper that performs no input checks.
+simple sprintf wrapper that performs no input checks.
 To

 produce valid INSPIRE identifiers, make sure to transform your data to